ktaletsk/notebooks/polus-neuroglancer-viewer-prototype/README.md

 # Polus Neuroglancer Viewer Prototype

-This repository consists of the `Neuroglancer.ipynb` notebook which serves as an interface between the WIPP-CI deployment of `polus-volume` and the WIPP CI backend.
+This repository consists of the `Neuroglancer.ipynb` notebook which serves as an interface between `polus-volume` and the WIPP backend.
 Polus Volume leverages the Google Neuroglancer project for 2D and 3D visualization of image data in the web browser.

+Contact [Nick Schaub](mailto:nick.schaub@nih.gov)  or [Gauhar Bains](mailto:gauhar.bains@labshare.org) for more information.

 For more information about Neuroglancer : https://github.com/google/neuroglancer

 For more information about Polus-volume : https://github.com/LabShare/polus-volume

+## Setup
+To use this notebook for a particular deployment of WIPP, make the following changes:

+1. In cell 1, under `class WippData` set the value of the variable `api_route`.
+2. In cell 2, at the beginning, set the value of the variable `WIPP_API_URL`.
+This url should be a general link pointing to the info file of an image in a pyramid collection.
+Example : `https://wipp-api-Link/pyramid-files/{}/{}`.
+The two braces at the end of the url are important.
+The first brace is for the name of the pyramid collection and the second is for the name of the image within that collection.
+3. Just below `WIPP_API_URL` (stated in step 2), set the value of the variable `NEUROGLANCER_URL`.
+This should be a link to your local neuroglancer deployment.

 ## Description